t-8ch/gst-libopenaptx/README.md

 ## What works

 * Encoding
+* Decoding

 ## What needs work

-* Decoding
-* Encoding buffers with more than one memory segment
+* Handling buffers with more than one memory segment
 * non-stereo mode?
-* encoder: inputs which do not exactly contain 4 samples
+* inputs which do not exactly contain 4 samples
-* encoder: error handling besides full assertion failures
+* error handling besides full assertion failures